Mangeh04/TaskGroup/README.md

 # TaskGroup - Project Management Platform

 A modern project management platform built with Next.js and NestJS, using a monorepo architecture with Turborepo.
-Note: the .env uploaded here has not real credentials, it's a college project that runs only on local.

 ## Project Overview